Heber Manning Wells

-Heber Manning Wells (August 11, 1859 – March 12, 1938) was an American politician and banker who served as the first Governor of the State of Utah.
+Heber Manning Wells (August 11, 1859 – March 12, 1938) was an American politician and banker who served as the first governor of the State of Utah.
 Utah gained statehood on January 4, 1896; Wells served as governor from January 6, 1896, until January 2, 1905.

 Biography

-Wells was born in Salt Lake City on August 11, 1859, a son of Daniel H. Wells and Martha Givens (Harris) Wells.
+Wells was born in Salt Lake City on August 11, 1859, to Daniel H. Wells and Martha Givens (Harris) Wells.
 He was a descendant of two Connecticut governors, Thomas Welles and John Webster.
 His father was a prominent figure in the Church of Jesus Christ of Latter-day Saints who served as mayor of Salt Lake City.
 Wells' siblings included Briant H. Wells, a major general in the United States Army.
 Heber Wells attended the schools of Salt Lake City, graduated from the University of Utah in 1875 and began a career in banking and local government.

 Career

 Wells was manager of the Utah Savings & Trust Company and a director of the State Bank of Utah.
 He was also active in Salt Lake City's civic life, including membership in the Alta Club, Commercial Club, Sons of the American Revolution, and Sons of Utah Pioneers.

 After serving as deputy to city recorder and auditor John Thomas Caine, Wells was Salt Lake City's recorder and auditor from 1882 to 1890, In 1887, he was secretary of Utah Territory's constitutional convention.
 He was elected to terms on the city board of public works in 1890 and 1893, was an unsuccessful candidate for mayor in 1892, and was a delegate to the 1895 convention that created the state constitution which resulted in Utah's admission to the union as the 45th state.